thuyiya/phonewords-generator/Readme.md

 ```
 npm run dev
 ```
+To run in production, First run `npm run build` you can build the frontend project

 `npm run start` Runs the built app in production mode.

 Server on `0.0.0.0:3000`, url: `http://localhost:3000`

-using `npm run build` you can build the frontend project, but run the
 ```
 npm run export
 ```